vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ---
 ### Mushroom element

-On top of my dashboard I also show a small [Mushroom](homeassistant_dashboard_card_mushroom) icon which trash can must be outside.
+On top of my dashboard I also show a small [Mushroom](homeassistant_dashboard_card_mushroom) icon which trash can must be outside.\
 I have for each type a different color.
 Orange for plastic, green for green, blue for paper and gray for the grey container with rest trash.
 These are all the possible visible icon options (only one is visible at the same time).

 <img src="images_afvalbeheer/afvalbeheer_mushroom.png" alt="Mushroom conditional and colored" width="200px">

 I use here also my extra created countdown helper entities.\
-The condition is: If tomorrow some waste must be placed outside, it shows the corresponding color trashcan, otherwise there is no trashcan visible in the circle.
+The condition is: If tomorrow some waste must be placed outside, it shows the corresponding colored trash can, otherwise there is no trashcan visible in the circle.

 ```yaml
 {% raw %}